-Career Profile: Military Working Dog Handler
+What Does a Military Working Dog Handler (31K) Do?

 Even in today's 21st century Army, where some soldiers are now trained to hit their target from the opposite hemisphere with unmanned aircraft, there's still a place for the fundamental relationship between canines and their handlers in military occupational specialty (MOS) 31K.

 A dog handler in the Army is responsible for the daily care and grooming of their animal, keeping the animal's kennel clean and the animal fit, by providing daily exercise.
 Part of the job involves briefing Army leadership on what the dog brings to a given mission, and administrative duties, such as record keeping

 Military working dog (MWD) teams are always at work, both at home and abroad, supporting combat missions or daily law enforcement.
 In fact, regulations prohibit loading extra assignments on a K-9 handler that would interfere with his or her primary duties.

 Military working dogs are employed primarily to search either for narcotic drugs or explosives.
 In fact, canines can only be trained to search for one or the other throughout their careers, to keep their snouts specialized.

 Dogs may also be trained as combat trackers or patrol dogs, and may be required to conduct Secret Service missions, as well as health and welfare inspections.
 Handlers may work in the following areas or perform these types of duties:

 - Installation Force Protection and Law and Order support